Is Weed Legal in Nova Scotia?

 An officer who suspects driving under the influence but is unable to lay a criminal charge can still immediately suspend a license from seven to 30 days.

-Under federal guidelines, drivers face graduated penalties, depending on levels of drug or alcohol concentrations, as well as previous offenses.
+Under federal guidelines and Nova Scotia marijuana laws, drivers face graduated penalties, depending on levels of drug or alcohol concentrations, as well as previous offenses.

 Federally, the legal limit for THC in the bloodstream is two nanograms per milliliter.
 A nanogram is one-billionth of a gram.
 Concentrations between two (2) and five (5) nanograms result in a fine up to $1,000.
 Concentrations of five (5) or more nanograms will result in a $1,000 minimum fine for a first offense, imprisonment of 30 days or more for a second offense, and 120 days or more for a third offense.
 Penalties for drug-impaired driving can range from 18 months to as much as life imprisonment in a fatal crash.